0:00

 • strips of old clothing

-• foraged materials
+• foraged materials (like vines or grasses)

 We are not however seeking artworks from neurotypical adults.